 They Make Dieting Law-School-Level Difficult

 It sounds nice: you and your partner going on a diet together, the two of your striving to life your best life.
 But according to a study in Eating Behaviors, when romantic couples try to diet together, one will succeed, and one will fall behind; the trailing individual in more likely to lose confidence and give up on the goal.
-When it comes time to adopting a diet, try swapping the carbs in your life out for the 10 healthiest carbs for maintaining a flat stomach.

 They Help You Quit Smoking